PSG close in on Messi as superstar prepares to break silence

 Le Parisien reported that Messi's father and representative Jorge had reached out to PSG after it became clear the player would not be staying in Catalonia.

-Messi originally reached agreement with Barcelona to sign a five-year contract worth 50 percent less per year.
+Messi originally reached an agreement with Barcelona to sign a five-year contract worth 50 per cent less per year.

 But La Liga's financial fair play rules, which are expected to reduce the amount Barca can spend on salaries this season by some 200 million euros ($235 million), led Laporta to conclude they were unable to complete the deal.